Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: Experiments

 \subsection{Ablation Study and Analysis}

 \textbf{The Effectiveness of Data and Methods.} As shown in Tab.~\ref{tab:main_ablation}, we used InternVL2-4B as our base model, achieving an overall accuracy of 17.62\% on our MMVM benchmark.
 By fine-tuning InternVL2-4B with LLaVA SFT data~\cite{liu2024llava1.5} and our MMVM data, we observed a significant increase in overall accuracy (+14.76\%), validating the effectiveness of our MMVM SFT data.
 We adopted this fine-tuned InternVL2-4B as a strong baseline and integrated our methods, which include object-level contrastive learning, fine-grained vision expert, and instruction augmentation.
 By incorporating the fine-grained vision expert into the fine-tuned InternVL2 and using object-level contrastive learning to pre-train its adapter, we observed an 8.07\% improvement in overall accuracy.
-We believe that VE provides the basic knowledge necessary for object matching, such as the recognition of appearance, position, size, and other attributes.
+We believe that VE provides the basic knowledge necessary for object matching, such as recognizing appearance, position, size, and other attributes.
 OCL offers an appropriate training strategy to enable MLLM to comprehend the knowledge provided by VE.
 Sufficient object matching data is crucial for teaching the MLLM to utilize this knowledge to perform object matching.
 Due to the substantial gap between the feature space of the fine-grained vision expert and that of the MLLM, directly using the visual features from the fine-grained vision expert did not yield any significant impact (32.25 vs. 32.38).
 Notably, directly applying object-level contrastive learning to the visual encoder of InternVL2 resulted in only a limited improvement in overall accuracy (34.05 vs. 32.38), as the CLIP-style vision backbone lacks fine-grained visual features.
 Further augmentation of instructions led to an additional accuracy gain of 5.38\%.

 \textbf{The Effectiveness of Object-level Contrastive Learning.} Our method employs object-level contrastive learning to pre-train the RADIO adapter.
-Compared to other standard methods that use image-text pairs (Image-Text) or region-text pairs (Region-Text) to pre-train the adapter by applying autoregressive training objective, our method (Region-Region) demonstrates significant advantages (45.83 vs. 33.64, or 45.83 vs. 30.93).
+As shown in Tab.~\ref{tab:align_method_ablation}, compared to other standard methods that use image-text pairs (Image-Text) or region-text pairs (Region-Text) to pre-train the adapter by applying autoregressive training objective, our method (Region-Region) demonstrates significant advantages (40.45 vs. 33.64, or 40.45 vs. 30.93).